NickCrews/mkdocs-jupyterlite/docs/index.md

 # mkdocs-jupyterlite

-A MkDocs plugin that enables embedding interactive jupyterlite notebooks in your docs.
+A [MkDocs](https://www.mkdocs.org/) plugin for embedding interactive [JupyterLite](https://jupyterlite.readthedocs.io/) notebooks in your docs.

 Say you have a notebook `example.ipynb` in your awesome project, and you want users to be able to play around with it.